Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Results

-We can now write an expression that relates the conversion factor of a starburst in general to the main-sequence average:
+We can now write an expression relating the conversion factor of an SB in general to the MS average:

-Here the first term -- which describes the \aCO-deficit of starbursts with respect to the pre-boost, main-sequence state of each individual galaxy -- corresponds to eq. \ref{eq:XCOcalib_SB}.
-The second term relates the pre-boost, main-sequence state to the main-sequence average and depends on the slope $\xi$ of the relation between \aCO\ and metallicity (eq. \ref{eq:alphaofZ}).
-Eq. \ref{eq:normXCO_SB} strongly resembles eq. \ref{eq:normSFE_SB} for the normalized SFE of starbursts but has the subtle difference that the term describing variations within the main sequence,
+Here the first term -- which describes the \aCO\ deficit of SBs with respect to the pre-boost, MS state of each individual galaxy -- corresponds to Equation \ref{eq:XCOcalib_SB}.
+The second term relates the pre-boost, MS state to the MS average via the relation between \aCO\ and metallicity (Equation \ref{eq:alphaofZ_Wolfire}).
+Eq. \ref{eq:normXCO_SB} strongly resembles Equation \ref{eq:normSFE_SB} for the normalized SFE of SBs but is nevertheless different in that the expression describing variations within the MS,